gustafnk/microservice-websites/index.md

 ```

 The first line of code is to detect if JavaScript is enabled in the browser at all, otherwise we’ll always show the fallback content.
 The first CSS rule then hides all the &lt;h-include&gt;s that are not included (&lt;h-include&gt; adds an `included` class after the AJAX request returns).
 The second CSS rule shows all included &lt;h-include&gt;s.

-##### Drawbacks <a name="drawbacks"></a>

-In order to use &lt;h-include&gt;, we need to conditionally load a polyfill for Custom Elements, for those browsers that don’t support Custom Elements.
-There are a few polyfills to choose from but one property that unites them all is that they drop support for Internet Explorer around version 9 or 10.

 ### <a name="local-stylesheets-and-scripts"></a>Local stylesheets and scripts <a name="local-stylesheets-and-scripts"></a>